Prasanth231/Image_to_PDF/README.md

 # Image To PDF
-By using Telegram bot as an input module it obtains image as an input.
-By using **Pytesseract** package convert the image into string then by using **Docx** package to Microsoft Word format also by using **docx2pdf** package to convert it into pdf format and send the PDF,Word and Text files as an output to the user.
+By using the Telegram bot as an input module it obtains images as an input.
+By using the **Pytesseract** package convert the image into a string then by using the **Docx** package to Microsoft Word format also by using the **docx2pdf** package to convert it into pdf format and send the PDF, Word, and Text files as an output to the user.

 ## Installation